XaviVelasco/Scrum-Master-Excel-Dashboard/README.md

 ### Dashboard

-A visual representation of key performance indicators (KPIs) tailored for the Scrum Master.
+The dashboard created in this Excel file is a powerful tool for Scrum Masters and Product Owners, providing several key insights.
+It is a visual representation of key performance indicators (KPIs) tailored for the Scrum Master.
 The dashboard highlights team velocity, defect trends, and other critical metrics, as well as next sprint forecasting.

+- **Sprint Performance Tracking**: By comparing planned versus completed tasks, the dashboard allows Scrum Masters to assess the team's ability to meet sprint goals.
+This is crucial for maintaining team productivity and identifying any obstacles early on.
+- **Unplanned Work Monitoring**: The dashboard tracks the occurrence of unplanned tasks and their impact on the sprint.
+This helps in understanding scope creep and its effect on the team's ability to deliver on their commitments.
+- **Bug Tracking**: By including bug fixes in the analysis, the dashboard helps in assessing the quality of the work delivered and the effectiveness of the team in addressing issues as they arise.
+- **Compliance Rates**: The dashboard tracks compliance with sprint goals, providing a clear picture of the team's reliability and consistency over time.
+This metric is particularly useful for long-term planning and resource allocation.
+- **Resource Utilization**: By analyzing the hours worked and story points delivered, the dashboard provides insights into how effectively the team's resources are being utilized.
+This can inform decisions about team capacity and workload management.

 <kbd>![SM Excel Dashboard - Dashboard](https://github.com/XaviVelasco/Scrum-Master-Excel-Dashboard/blob/0d3387deb4ab816f0b4cb41eb08c7c2d9fa0441a/assets/img/SM%20Excel%20Dashboard%20-%20Dashboard.png)